 This is especially a great workflow for people who work in an environment where email is the main communication medium.

 Now this was a lot of theory and examples.
 It can be overwhelming to learn, but experiment with and implement this workflow of managing your email.
-Here’s a quick video of how this workflow works where we tie all the pieces together.
+We have a quick video of how this workflow works where we tie all the pieces together.
 Just let us know where we have to send it to: